-For more on how we calculated the top ten, read on or skip to the end for the full list.
-Oh, and the poorest place in Vermont?
-That would be Bennington.
+For more on how we calculated the top ten, read on or skip to the end for the full list of the richest cities in Vermont.

-The first thing that comes to most people’s minds when they think about determining the richest places is simply how much people earn.
+The first thing that comes to most people’s minds when they think about determining the richest places is to simply identify personal incomes.
 After all, rich people have really high salaries.

 - Poverty Level

 Median household income is the most digestible way to understand how rich a place really is.
 The unemployment rate tries to capture the prospects for more people to become rich.
 If more people are employed, the richer the future looks.